 Brady Park is at Lake Shore Drive and Front Street.
-The Village’s most active park, it contains a tournament-grade Little League baseball field, a children’s playground, basketball, bocci, shuffleboard and horseshoe courts, and the Community Center (used by senior citizens and other programs).
+The Village’s most active park, it contains a tournament-grade Little League baseball field, a children’s playground, basketball, bocci, pickleball and horseshoe courts, and the Community Center (used by senior citizens and other programs).
 Three beautiful picnic areas overlook the trout-stocked lake in adjoining Massapequa State Park Preserve.
 The main picnic area has a covered barbeque area with grills.
 It is used by many community organizations and families for group picnics.
 The park also has a veterans memorial and a concrete platform that serves as a stage for the Village’s special events.

 Colleran Park is at the southern tip of the Village in Bar Harbour at the end of Whitewood Drive.
 It is a passive park designed for quiet relaxation with an extensive view of Great South Bay.
 A modern “tot lot” completes the park’s facilities.